KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-KeyboardKit is a Swift library that helps you create custom keyboard extensions for `iOS` and `iPadOS`.
-It has tools for creating keyboards that mimic native keyboards, as well as entirely custom ones.
-You can use any views and use the tools in any way you like.
+KeyboardKit is a Swift library that helps you create custom keyboard extensions for `iOS` and `iPadOS` using `SwiftUI`.

 The end result can look something like this...or entirely different: